uwex-fnt730/02-FNT730-web-basics/README.md

 ***-----------------------------***

-* [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) -- REQUIRED - How, when, and where data is stored on the web is critical for understanding and building websites.
-You will also need to complete the activities within this section of the tutorial.
-You will find a copy of these websites in this repo that you can play with.
-Use the developer tools to observe how the web storage changes.
+* [Client-side web APIs](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Client-side_APIs) -- REQUIRED - How, when, and where data is stored on the web and how websites exchange data is critical in FinTech applications.
+This module from Mozilla will give you a good overview of how this can be done in JavaScript.
+We will work with APIs again later during the AWS modules.
+This module may require some additional background in JavaScript.
+Click on the links as needed.
-* [How the Web works](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/How_the_Web_works) -- REQUIRED - again, follow all the links if you haven't explored them already.